Concerts, Seminars and Workshops aimed at Secondary Key Stages

-This year’s LSO Discovery A-Level Music Seminar will cover set works and suggested listening from the Edexcel A-Level syllabus.
+This year’s LSO Discovery A-Level Music Seminar, which took place on 30 October 2017, covered set works and suggested listening from the Edexcel A-Level syllabus.

-Presenter Rachel Leach will lead an in-depth analysis of all set works, discussing aspects of structure, form, thematic material and harmony, all illustrated by musical extracts.
-All works will be performed live by LSO musicians and singer, and students will have the chance to ask questions at the end of each session.
+Presenter Rachel Leach led an in-depth analysis of all works, discussing aspects of structure, form, thematic material and harmony, all illustrated by musical extracts.
+LSO musicians William Melvin, Sarah Quinn, Anna Bastow and Daniel Gardner, plus tenor James Way and pianist Clive Williamson performed all three works live.

 VAUGHAN WILLIAMS On Wenlock Edge Nos 1, 3, 5